Activate Series: #13 - What's God Got to Do with It? December 7, 2017 13:38

 Get the rest of the story!

 If you'd like to dig deeper into where we've been, how we got here, and where we're headed, but aren't sure online learning is right for you or your group, we can help!
-Enroll for FREE in our 10-minute introductory course to see for yourself how our Rise Up in the Truth curriculum helps Christians build the historical, philosophical, and biblical foundation that's necessary to compassionately engage the culture and defend human rights.
+Enroll for FREE in our 10-minute introductory course to see for yourself how our Foundations curriculum helps Christians build the historical, philosophical, and biblical foundation that's necessary to compassionately engage the culture and defend human rights.
 Visit our FAQ page to learn more and contact us with any questions you have.